-Berman also admits a loss of utility from things he used to love, lacking the joy and wonder he used to derive from normal goods, services, and experiences.
+Berman admitted a loss of utility from the things he used to love, and an inability to access the joy and wonder he used to derive from normal goods, services, and experiences.

 “I feel like for every possible bundle of life experiences, I have nothing but indifference, and derive no utility,” said Berman.
 “My indifference curve is actually just a plane, covering all of existence.”